 Like most authors, I enjoy reading as well as writing.
 My interests span a variety of genres.
 I belong to a local book club through which I've read books I would not have discovered otherwise.
 I am also a member of Good Reads and you can follow me there.
-Here are covers of the last two-dozen books I've read.
+Here are covers of the last three-dozen books I've read.
 Note: clicking any of these sends you to my review of the book on the Good Reads site.
 Use your browser back button to return to this page.

 Ragtime Dudes In A Thin Place, unpublished novel—currently querying agents.